openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

 and a Secret Key.

-After the edX Analytics team creates these access credentials for you, they are encrypted (using the public encryption key that you sent your Program Manager) into a **credentials.csv.gpg** file.
-This file is then sent to you, securely, as an email attachment.
+After the edX Analytics team creates these access credentials for you, they are encrypted (using the public encryption key that you sent your program manager) into a **credentials.csv.gpg** file.
+This file is then sent to you as an email attachment.

 The **credentials.csv.gpg** file is likely to be the first file that you decrypt with your private GPG key.
 You use the same process to decrypt the data